Big Bet (TV series): Season 1

+Season 2

 Production

-Filming began in February 2022.
-In May 2022, it was reported that filming was currently taking place in Philippines.
-In June it was reported that the series recently finished filming in the Philippines and was currently filming in Korea.
+The filming began in February 2022.
+In May 2022, it was reported that filming was currently taking place in the Philippines.
+In June, it was reported that the series recently finished filming in the Philippines and was currently filming in Korea.
 Filming ended on August 3, 2022.

-The series is planned as a two-season and both season consists of eight episodes each.
+The series is planned as a two-season series and both seasons consist of eight episodes each.

 Release

-The first three episodes was released on December 21, 2022 and the rest was released as one new episode every week.
-2-3 weeks after the first season, a second season which also consists of 8 episodes, will be released.
-It was confirmed that the release of second season will start on February 15, 2023.
+The first three episodes were released on December 21, 2022, and the rest was released as one new episode every week.
+2–3 weeks after the first season, a second season which also consists of 8 episodes, was released.
+The release of the second season started on February 15, 2023.